lmcrean/Hoverboard/testing.md

 In my Figma Design I set out to

 - visualise a clean layout that would demonstrate mobile, tablet and desktop view.
-For the homepage I differentiated laptop and desktop.
+For the homepage I also differentiated laptop and desktop.

 ***
 <img width="1100" alt="image" src="https://github.com/lmcrean/Hoverboard/assets/133490867/67586ebe-34ba-4c0a-9929-57195b0a6924">